MaloLM/custom-portfolio-website/README.md

 I welcome contributions from everyone, irrespective of their origin.
 Here's how you can help:

-1. **Read the Getting Started guide**: Detailed instructions on setting up the dev environment and contributing can be found in our [Getting started Guide](./GETTING_STARTED.md).
+1. **Read the Getting Started guide**: Detailed instructions on setting up the dev environment and contributing can be found in our [Getting started Guide](./docs/GETTING_STARTED.md).

 Remember, every contribution, whether it's code, documentation, translations, or even reporting bugs, is valuable to us.
 Let's make this project better together!

-## CONNECT WITH PROJECT OWNER
+## CONNECT WITH PRODUCT OWNER

 <div>
    <a href="https://portfolio.dopee.io/#/contact" target="_blank">